wasp-lang/wasp/web/docs/essentials/06-actions.md

 In the previous section, we learned about using queries to fetch data and only briefly mentioned that actions can be used to update the database.
 Let's learn more about actions so we can add and update tasks in the database.

-We'll need to accomplish two things in order to add tasks:
+We have to create:

 1. A Wasp action that creates a new task.
 2. A React form that calls that action when the user creates a task.

-## Defining the Action
+## Creating a New Action

 Creating an action is very similar to creating a query.